kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 In plain terms, the lens asks: **which output-vocabulary directions become readable from an intermediate state?** It turns an unnamed activation into clues that I can compare across layers, time, and interventions.

 This brings me back to psycholinguistics.
 We used reaction time, priming, ambiguity, and mistakes to infer language processes we could not inspect directly.
-Models give us the opposite puzzle: nearly every activation is accessible, but there are too many, and most have no name.
-The challenge is finding a readable experiment inside all that access.
+Inspecting a model is both similar to and different from doing psycholinguistics.
+We are still trying to infer hidden language processes from observable patterns, but now nearly every activation is accessible.
+The difficulty is not simply seeing too little; it is making sense of too much.
+Most activations have no name, so we still need experiments that make their patterns readable.

 ## At the surface, `now`.
 One layer down, `who`.